How to gain a Class 1 medical certificate

 Initial Class 1 (Professional Pilot) Medical Examination

-The Class 1 initial medical examination must be carried out at either the UK CAA Aeromedical Centre (AeMC) or NATS, Swanwick, Hampshire.
+The Class 1 initial medical examination must be carried out at an Aeromedical Centre (AeMC).
+All current AeMCs are listed below.

 Who can apply